lpelleau/RanGit/README.md

 * **star-max**: integer > 0
 * **languages**: <Lang1, Lang2, ...>* (not case-sensitive)

+*/!\ Some language's repositories cannot be detected with Github API.*

 ## Todo
 There are still a lot of things to do:
 * introduce cache for the results (with TTL ?): database (SQL/NoQL) ? file ?